RuijiaoSun/FFT_DTensor/README.md

 Output is a DTensor with the same dimension as the input.
 Users can relayout the output by defining the parameter "final_layout".

 ## Parameters
-* axes： sequence of ints, optional
+* axes：Int, optional
-    Axes over which to compute the FFT.
-If not given, the last len(s) axes are used, or all axes if s is also not specified.
-Repeated indices in axes means that the transform over that axis is performed multiple times.
+    The number of axes to compute the FFT.
+If not given, the FFT will happen on all axes.

 * norm： {“backward”, “ortho”, “forward”}, optional Normalization mode (see numpy.fft).
 Default is “backward”.
 Indicates which direction of the forward/backward pair of transforms is scaled and with what normalization factor.